PureHarmonyProject/Nextcloud-PureHarmony/README.md

 # Nextcloud Client for HarmonyOS

-This is a EXTREMELY early version of Nextcloud Client on HarmonyOS.
+This is an early version of Nextcloud Client on HarmonyOS.

 ## Update Timeline